jbequ5/Carbon--Decentralized-Physics-AI/SPEC.md

-# Carbon Physics Intelligence Subnet
+# Carbon -- A Physics Intelligence Subnet

 ---